laravel-admin-extensions/composer-viewer/README.md

 A web interface of composer packages in laravel.

 ## Screenshot

 ![screenshot](https://user-images.githubusercontent.com/2421068/46718077-a7fadc00-cc9c-11e8-9219-c8a2bac1219e.png)

 ## Installation

+> Before you install, make sure the composer command can be executed globally.

 ```bash
 composer require jxlwqq/composer-viewer
 # If you want to add a link entry in the left menu, use the following command to import